hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

   ![all_custom_tools](assets/close_1.png)
   <br/><br/>

-- The agent will have 2 options here
+- The agent will have two options here
   - **Mark a chat complete**: This means that the conversation is complete and the user will not be sending more messages as a part of this conversation.
   - **Send to waiting**: Sometimes the conversation isn't complete.
 For example, the agent has replied but the user is taking some time to reply.
 In this case the agent can mark the chat as waiting.
 This removes the chat from the agent's queue freeing up the agent so that the agent can take fresh chats.